vinush-vigneswaran/debait/README.md

 1. Clone this repo
 2. Add an ``api_key.txt`` with your API KEY from [co:here](https://os.cohere.ai/login?presetId=1b7d097c-bd43-4bf9-9300-86ea08b0c248).
 Read the docs [here](https://docs.cohere.ai/) for help.
-3. Creat an environment on Python 3 and install the packages from the ``requirements.txt`` file
+3. Create an environment on Python 3 and install the packages from the ``requirements.txt`` file
 3. To start the application run ``main.py``

 ### Co:here and LabLab